Pluvie/ruby-rotozipper/README.md

 # Rotozipper

-Rotozipper is a simple Ruby gem which aims to simplify log rotatio and zipping.
+Rotozipper is a simple Ruby gem which aims to simplify log rotation and zipping.

 ## Installation